easysoftware/developer-portal-devs/docs/APIs/GraphQL.md

 *In this section we will look into how to work with Easy Software GraphQL API.
 We will cover the basics such as authentication, accessible environments and other key topics.*

+This page is for consumers, if you looking for ruby implementation of GraphQL in Easy and how to develop, see [Backend_tutorials / features / graphql](../Backend_tutorials/features/graphql.md).

 ---

 ## GraphQL documentation and schema builder